simkovic/wolfpackRevisited/code/README.md

 * Evaluation.py - contains functions used in the analyses

-* Trajectory.py - used to generate the trajectories
+* Trajectory.py & Maze.py - generate the trajectories

 * Experiment.py - run the experiment and replay data